null-dev/EvenWurse/README.md

 So what are you waiting for?
 Grab a [download](https://github.com/Wurst-Imperium/Wurst-Client/releases/latest), have a play and enjoy the smooth and relaxing gameplay.

 ## Issues :worried:
+**Update:** We now have our own feedback system and are planning to use that instead of GitHub's Issue Tracker.
+It is not completely finished yet, but testing it is much appreciated. https://feedback.wurst-client.tk/

-If you found a bug or you have a suggestion, use the GitHub Issue tracker.
-Keep the [contributing guidelines](/CONTRIBUTING.md) in mind - Issues that violate them will be removed with no mercy.
+~~If you found a bug or you have a suggestion, use the GitHub Issue tracker.
+Keep the [contributing guidelines](/CONTRIBUTING.md) in mind - Issues that violate them will be removed with no mercy.~~

 ## Contributing :computer:
 Want to help with the development?
 Awesome!
 Just click the[`fork`](https://github.com/Wurst-Imperium/Wurst-Client/fork) button, make your changes and create a Pull Request.
 Again, keep the [contributing guidelines](/CONTRIBUTING.md) in mind.